-In addition, Switzerland makes a number of experts available for secondment to international missions in Kosovo.
+In addition, Switzerland seconds experts to international missions in Kosovo.
 Since 1999, the Swiss Armed Forces have been involved in the international peacekeeping operation known as Kosovo Force (KFOR), where SWISSCOY is deployed.
 This military engagement is based on United Nations Security Council resolution 1244.

 Development cooperation and humanitarian aid

 Switzerland began providing humanitarian aid in Kosovo in 1998.
 This has since been replaced by long-term development cooperation programmes.
-The SDC and SECO cooperation strategy for 2017-2020 focuses on the following areas:
+The SDC, SECO and Directorate of Political Affairs cooperation strategy for 2017-2020 focuses on the following areas:

-This commitment makes Switzerland one of the most important donor countries in Kosovo.
+This commitment makes Switzerland one of the country’s most important donors.

-According to the Statistics on the Swiss Abroad, 591 Swiss nationals were living in Kosovo at the end of July 2017.
-Members of the Swisscoy contingent are not included in this number.
+According to statistics on the Swiss Abroad, there were 463 Swiss nationals living in Kosovo at the end of 2017.

 History of bilateral relations